St. Albans, West Virginia 7 Day Weather Forecast

 FORECAST CONFIDENCE: Medium.

-ALTERNATE SCENARIOS: Timing and intensity of showers and
+ALTERNATE SCENARIOS: Timing, location, and intensity of showers/storms

-thunderstorms this afternoon/evening could vary from the
+and fog/low stratus early this morning could vary from the

 forecast.